Kevin Shibilski

-Kevin Shibilski (born June 28, 1961) is a businessman and former politician who served as a Democratic State Senator from Wisconsin's 24th District from 1995 to 2002.
-He previously served as the Register of Deeds, representing Portage County, Wisconsin.
-He also served on the Portage County Board of Supervisors and as Wisconsin's Secretary of Tourism.
-In September 2020, Shibilski was indicted on federal charges of fraud, illegal disposal of electronic waste, and tax evasion.
-Shibilski's attorney said his client had been the victim of fraud committed by business partners.
+Kevin Shibilski (born June 28, 1961) is an American businessman and former Democratic politician from Wisconsin.
+He served 8 years in the Wisconsin Senate (1995–2003) and served briefly as secretary of the Wisconsin Department of Tourism (2003) under governor Jim Doyle.
+He also served as register of deeds for Portage County, Wisconsin, and served on the county board of supervisors.
+In 2022, he pleaded guilty to a number of federal tax crimes arising from his ownership of a waste-recycling business, and was sentenced to 33 months in prison.

 Early life and education

 Born in Stevens Point, Wisconsin, Shibilski graduated from Stevens Point Area Senior High School and went on to graduate with a B.A. in English from the University of Wisconsin–Stevens Point.
 He is or has been a member of the Izaak Walton League, Wisconsin Bowhunters Association, Whitetails Unlimited, Tomorrow River Lions Club, Ducks Unlimited, Portage County Red Cross board of directors, and Portage County United Way.